Broncos head coach update: Paton to meet with committee to determine next move

 In all, Paton and his platoon interviewed 10 head coach candidates in seven cities with all in person except for Bengals’ offensive coordinator Brian Callahan, who meets the Tennessee Titans defense in an NFL Elite Eight playoff game Saturday afternoon.

-Paton and his posse will meet this weekend to discuss the next move.
+But first, Paton and his posse will meet this weekend to discuss the next move regarding the hiring of the team's next head coach.

-Cowboys’ defensive coordinator Dan Quinn remains the favorite because of his previous head coaching experience and strong previous working relationship with Paton.
+Cowboys’ defensive coordinator Dan Quinn figures to remain the favorite because of his previous head coaching experience and strong previous working relationship with Paton.

 “There have been people who have had second chances who have done unbelievable stuff,’’ said Thomas Dimitroff, the former Atlanta Falcons’ general manager who helped hire Quinn as head coach in 2015 and together led the franchise to a near Super Bowl 51 victory in the 2016 season.